XLabOffensive/XLabPlatform/GrantProposal.md

 The XLabPlatform project anticipates achieving the following results:

-- A functional Windows/Mac application, XLabPlatform, capable of rewriting its own code using LLM technology and orchestrating the execution of multiple instances in a P2P manner.
+1. A functional Windows/Mac application, XLabPlatform, capable of rewriting its own code using LLM technology and orchestrating the execution of multiple instances in a P2P manner.
-- Successful integration with XCloudPlatformX, enabling the collection of relevant datasets, AI-driven screenshot understanding, keyboard and mouse automation, and seamless plugin operation.
+2. Successful integration with XCloudPlatformX, enabling the collection of relevant datasets, AI-driven screenshot understanding, keyboard and mouse automation, and seamless plugin operation.
-- Implementation of essential plugins, such as HumanLog, AVLog, RoboLocker, ScreenSpoofer, ClipboardSpoofer, and CaptchaSolver, providing diverse attack simulation capabilities, antivirus monitoring, and system vulnerability testing.
+3. Implementation of essential plugins, such as HumanLog, AVLog, RoboLocker, ScreenSpoofer, ClipboardSpoofer, and CaptchaSolver, providing diverse attack simulation capabilities, antivirus monitoring, and system vulnerability testing.
-- Demonstration of distributed LLM inference, effectively utilizing idle periods of the computer to conduct CPU inference upon remote request.
+4. Demonstration of distributed LLM inference, effectively utilizing idle periods of the computer to conduct CPU inference upon remote request.
-- A comprehensive test target for modern antivirus applications, enabling researchers and developers to evaluate and enhance the efficiency
+5. A comprehensive test target for modern antivirus applications, enabling researchers and developers to evaluate and enhance the efficiency of their detection and mitigation capabilities against evolving cyber threats.